marklogic/marklogic-docker/README.md

 ```
   $docker secret create mldb_admin_password_v2 mldb_admin_password_v2.txt
 ```
-6. Update the docker compose file and refer to v2 secrets in the source of the secret definition as below:
+6. Update the Docker compose file and refer to new secrets in the source of the secret definition as below:
 ```
 version: '3.6'
 services: